B83 nuclear bomb: Aircraft capable of carrying the B83

-Nuclear capability has been removed from the B-1B, and the B-52 no longer carries gravity nuclear bombs.
+Nuclear capability has been removed from the B-1B, mostly attributed to START I & START II, and the B-52 no longer carries gravity nuclear bombs.

 Novel uses

 The B83 is one of the weapons considered for use in the "Nuclear Bunker Buster" project, which for a time was known as the Robust Nuclear Earth Penetrator, or RNEP.
 While most efforts have focused on the smaller B61-11 nuclear bomb, Los Alamos National Laboratory was also analyzing the use of the B83 in this role.

 The physics package contained within the B83 has been studied for use in asteroid impact avoidance strategies against any seriously threatening near earth asteroids.
 Six such warheads, configured for the maximum 1.2 MtTNT, would be deployed by maneuvering space vehicles to "knock" an asteroid off course, should it pose a risk to the Earth.